Setting up a Dermatology Society at your Medical School

 Once the society is set up, email us your committee list and plans for the year.
 The current Representatives of the UK National DermSoc Committee are:

 Bi-annual meetings with all representatives are held to provide an opportunity to network with other societies and to exchange ideas.
-The latest UK National DermSoc Day took place in London on 30 March 2017 with the next event to be held on Wednesday 25 October 2017.
+The latest UK National DermSoc Day took place virtual on 22 October 2020 with the next event to be held on Wednesday 13 October 2021.
 For more details on DermSoc activities, please download the UK DermSoc Newsletters:

 UK National DermSoc Day